 If you want alcohol with your meal, choose wine.
 You’re in France.
 Hard liquor, cocktails, etc. are not usually drunk at restaurants in France.

 You likely won’t get a plate for your bread.
-It can sit on the table and you can use your hands to tear off pieces.
+It can sit it on the table and you can use your hands to tear off pieces.
 But that is the only time you can use your hands.
 The French eat absolutely everything else with cutlery.
 Pizza?
 Only with a knife and fork.
 Hamburger?
 Only with a knife and fork.

 Filet Mignon in France usually means pork – not beef.